Where will you be for the April 8 total solar eclipse? There’s still time to grab a spot

 There are multiple vantage points to watch the show from Niagara Falls State Park, and the famous Maid of the Mist tourist boats may be running, weather permitting, she said.
 Even if it’s cloudy, visitors will get “a beautiful view of the falls,” Harvey said.

-In Waco, Texas, festivities will culminate on eclipse day with science-themed activities outside Baylor’s McClane stadium, along what’s called Touchdown Alley.
+In Waco, Texas, festivities will culminate on eclipse day with science-themed activities outside Baylor’s McLane stadium, along what’s called Touchdown Alley.

 It may be too late to snag a cabin on a cruise ship positioned off the Mexico coast for the eclipse, but there are other watery options including a ride on the paddle-wheeler Victorian Princess on Lake Erie from Erie, Pennsylvania.

-Note: This story was first published on March 2 and was updated on March 4 to fix the spelling of McLane stadium.